Australian sprat: Cooking and food

-One of the major benefits of adding Australian Sprats to your diet is the large amounts of Omega-3 it has.
+Australian sprat has large amounts of Omega-3.
 The Omega-3 comes in two forms, EPA (Eicosapentaenoic acid) and DHA (Docosahexaenoic acid) which are both the most bio-available form of Omega-3.
-Omega-3 is considered an essential fatty acid for a healthy diet and has many added health benefits.
+Omega-3 is considered an essential fatty acid for a healthy diet.

 Omega-3 positively impacts the body through its anti-inflammatory benefits.
 It also helps the cardiovascular system, whilst lowering blood pressure and triglyceride levels.
 Australian Sprat are also a great source of Vitamin D with 100g of Sprat being 15% of recommended daily intake.
 Vitamin D benefits the body by protecting the immune, nervous and skeletal system.
 It is also a source of Vitamin B12 which plays in energy production as well as DNA and red bloody cell production.

 One of the main problems with consuming too many large fish is the high mercury content which they have.
 The Australian Sprat is low in the food chain compared to larger animals which means that they don't accumulate much mercury through their diet.
 Other larger fish in the food chain eat a collection of smaller fish which contain small amount of mercury individually which can collectively become an issue.
 Studies have shown that mercury content in sprats are low.
 The issue of adding sprats to your diet is the purine content.
 The purine content is sprats is high.
 Too much purine can affect the body due to the breakdown of purine in uric acid in the body.